Program Guide:

 Travel to Amsterdam

-Travel by train with your cohort to Amsterdam.
+In the morning, travel by train with your cohort to Amsterdam.
 Depending on the timing of the train, you may have some free time in the city to explore, before the group dinner this evening.

 Day 7: Thursday, September 14